JBL Clip 4 vs Go 3: Which Is The Better Buy?

 239g

-The comparison table above illustrates the numerous similarities between these two speakers.
+The comparison table above illustrates the similarities between these two speakers.
 Still, the audio performance and battery life, particularly, are areas with a fair degree of differences.
 Let’s look at how these two speakers perform in various aspects of sound quality, build quality, battery performance, and portability.

 Design & Build